-Entrepreneur life: Meet the founder of Leeds based video production company Fresh Cut
+Entrepreneur life: Meet the founder of video production company Fresh Cut

 30 May 2019

 The video market is evolving, investment is up +27% YOY in 2018 to £23bn worldwide*, more and more brands are realising the power of video to educate, inspire and drive sales, especially online.
-At the same time, production has become more complex with multiple formats and styles required to engage consumers wherever they are.
+At the same time, video production has become more complex with multiple formats and styles required to engage consumers wherever they are.
 With the rising significance of video, it’s no surprise that Hi Digital have been busy producing some cool video content for one of our ecommerce clients who are launching an innovative eco brand later this year.
-Obviously, we needed to work with best local talent and loved working with the Fresh Cut team at their fantastic studio in Sunny Bank Mills, Leeds.
+Obviously, we needed to work with the best, local video production talent and we loved working with Fresh Cut at their fantastic studio in Sunny Bank Mills, Leeds.

 For this month’s blog, we caught up with Fresh Cut founder Rick Frier to chat about all things video and how he scaled his video production company from a humble freelancer to a multi-studio operation.
 I know, entrepreneur goals right!
 Rick founded Fresh Cut back in 2006, since then they’ve produced countless TV commercials and brand videos for an enviable portfolio of clients.
 The Fresh Cut story has been an interesting one so far, and there’s definitely plenty more good times ahead, read on for entrepreneurial advice and video marketing tips from a guy that knows!

 But first, here’s a fun video to help you get to know Rick and his team:

 Was there a specific trigger or moment that made you decide to go for it and set up your own video production business?